virgesmith/neworder/README.md

 - the percentage of the population that are female
 - the in and out migration numbers

-At each checkpoint, the population is simply written to a file.
+At each checkpoint, the current population is simply written to a file.

-See [population.py](example/population.py) for details of the model implementation.
+See [config.py](examples/people/config.py) for the simulation setup and [population.py](examples/people/population.py) for details of the model implementation.

 The file [helpers.py](examples/people/helpers.py) defines some helper functions, primarily to reformat input data into a format that can be used efficiently.